Everybody Says I'm Fine!

-Everybody Says I'm Fine! is an Indian English language drama film, released on 12 September 2001 at the Toronto Film Festival.
-It marks the directorial debut of Indian actor Rahul Bose and the screen debut for actor Boman Irani.
-For his work on Everybody Says I'm Fine!
-Bose won the runner-up John Schlesinger Award for best directorial debut at the 2003 Palm Springs International Film Festival.
+Everybody Says I'm Fine! is a 2001 Indian English-language drama film, written and directed by Rahul Bose in his directorial debut.

+The film premiered on 12 September 2001 at the Toronto International Film Festival.
+For his work on Everybody Says I'm Fine!, Bose was the runner-up to John Schlesinger for the Best Directorial Debut Award at the 2003 Palm Springs International Film Festival.

 Plot

 The film revolves around a small group of elite Mumbaikars whose lives converge at a hairdresser's salon.
-The protagonist Xen (Rehaan Engineer) owns the salon and has a unique gift of connecting with the minds of his clients and reading their thoughts while at work.
+Xen owns the salon and has a unique gift of connecting with the minds of his clients and reading their thoughts while at work.
 Most of his customers maintain a facade of normality in order to gain semblance and hide their tumultuous lives to some extent.